ethstorage/es-node/README.md

 Alternatively, refer to [here](/SETUP.md) for a quick start to set up your own EIP-4844 devnet and EthStorage devnet.

+_Note: It is assumed that you are using the `root` user in the all the command line operations.
+You may need to add `sudo` before some of the commands if you are using a non-root user._

 ## Getting started
 To start an es-node, you have the option to run [a manually built binary](#build-and-run-es-node), with [Docker managed by docker compose](#docker-compose), with [Docker managed by `run-docker.sh` and run in the background](#docker-as-a-background-process), or with [manually built Docker](#docker).